WebWithAman/Music-Website-Using-Only-HTML5/README.md

-# Music-Website-Using-Only-HTML5
+# music-website-using-only-html
-This is a Music Website Created Using Only HTML5...
+This is a simple Music website created using only HTML.